ipld/go-ipld-prime/schema/gen/go/HACKME_wip.md

 Currently:

-- reading (via accessors or iterators) yields `ipld.Absent` values for absent fields
+- reading (via accessors or iterators) yields `datamodel.Absent` values for absent fields
-- putting those ipld.Absent values via NodeAssembler.AssignNode will result in `ErrWrongKind`.
+- putting those datamodel.Absent values via NodeAssembler.AssignNode will result in `ErrWrongKind`.
 - *the recursive copies embedded in AssignNode methods don't handle absents either*.

 The first two are defensible and consistent (if not necessarily ergonomic).